andrewsmallbone/phatio-ideas/webometer/index.md

 <iframe width="560" height="315" style="display: block; margin-left: auto; margin-right: auto" src="http://www.youtube-nocookie.com/embed/h-ydurPGKIY" frameborder="0" allowfullscreen></iframe>

-Python was used for the examples, because:
+Python was used to get the data from the internet, because:

 1. A version ships with most LInux installations and Mac OS X and comes as an easy to install package for windows
 2. Has built in libraries for HTTP, JSON, XML etc. so doesn't need additional packages installed